amit0117/CheapShop/README.md

 # CheapShop - An E-Commerce Platform
-This eCommerse website built using MERN stack and Redux.<br>
+This eCommerce website built using MERN stack and Redux.<br>
 Here are the Snapshot of home page of this application.<br><br>
 For more details see **screenshot** folder above.<br>
 #### Homepage screenshot